hereismari/mnist-tensorflow/README.md

-There are a looooooot of awesome tutorials about [MNIST database](http://yann.lecun.com/exdb/mnist/), so my plan is to put some of these tutorials here, envolving from a very simple model to a nice model that achieves 99% accuracy in the test data.
+There are a looooooot of awesome tutorials about [MNIST database](http://yann.lecun.com/exdb/mnist/), so my plan is to put some of these tutorials together, envolving from a very simple model to a nice model that achieves 99% accuracy in the test data.